AEONplus/AEONlib/CONTRIBUTING.md

 # Contribution Guide
-All contributions are subject to the code of conduct.

 ## Adding a Facility
 Before implementing a new facility it may be worth studying the current facility implementations for common practices and examples.